7 Iris: Surface features

 A study by Hanus et al. using data from the VLT's SPHERE instrument names eight craters 20 to 40 km in diameter, and seven recurring features of unknown nature that remain nameless due to a lack of consistency and their occurrence on the edge of Iris.
 The names are Greek names of colors, corresponding to the rainbow as the sign of Iris.
 It is unknown whether these names are under consideration by the IAU.
 The other 7 features are labeled A through G.

 Rotation

 Iris has a rotational period of 7.14 hours.
 Iris's north pole points towards the ecliptic coordinates (λ, β) estimated to be (18°, +19°) with a 4° uncertainty (Viikinkoski et al. 2017) or (19°, +26°) with a 3° uncertainty (Hanuš et al. 2019).
-This gives an axial tilt of xx°, so that on much of each hemisphere, the sun does not set during summer, and does not rise during winter.
+This gives an axial tilt of 85°, so that on much of each hemisphere, the sun does not set during summer, and does not rise during winter.
 On an airless body this gives rise to very large temperature differences.

 Observations

-Iris was observed occulting a star on May 26, 1995, and later on July 25, 1997.
+Iris was observed occulting a star on 26 May 1995, and later on 25 July 1997.
 Both observations gave a diameter of about 200 km.

+In February 2024, water molecules were discovered on 7 Iris, alongside 20 Massalia, marking the first time water molecules were detected on asteroids.